acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-06-02-remote-sensing.md

 The weather forecast is often done by analyzing data over a large area in small cells and modeling the complex dynamical system.
 The broader problem of forecasting from many, high-resolution streams of data falls under high-dimensional time series analysis.
 The Climate Forecast System is one example, where each dimension represents a variable or state.
 However, analyzing thousands of variables at the same time is difficult for most time-series algorithms.
-[10] One way to tackle this problem is to aggregate streams of data together by clustering similar series.
+[9] One way to tackle this problem is to aggregate streams of data together by clustering similar series.
 The covariance matrix and the inverse precision matrix can be used to see how different variables correlate and partially correlate with each other.
+[10]
 Inducing sparsity in the precision matrix can remove spurious relationships between series, while the eigenvectors of the covariance matrix aid in clustering.

 {:refdef: style="text-align: center;"}
 ![water]({{ "/assets/blog-01/CFS - 1-15March1993_Atmospheric_Precipitable_Water-small.gif" | absolute_url }})

+_**Figure**: A simulation of precipitable water from the NOAA at [1]_

 In practice, the complexity of the data with our current computational resources prevents us from producing confident weather forecasts beyond a few weeks.
 Despite the growing amount of available information, computational power and domain intuition are still limiting resources.